kubeflow/website/content/docs/gke/deploy/deploy-ui.md

   </li>
 <li> Complete the form, following the instructions on the left side of the form.
 In particular, ensure that you enter the same deployment name as you used when creating the OAuth client ID. <!-- OAuth client ID created before this step? link it here?-->

-Here's a partial screenshot of the deployment UI, showing all the fields in the form:
+Here's a partial screenshot of the deployment UI, showing all the fields in the form:</br>

 <img src="/docs/images/kubeflow-deployment.PNG" alt="Kubeflow deployment UI" class="mt-3 mb-3 border border-info rounded">